 - Do you want a resale (second hand) house or a new build?
 Read about purchasing a newly refurbished property in more detail here.
 Don’t forget to put together a snagging list if you’re thinking of going for a new build

-What do all types of homes have in common?
+What do all different types of houses have in common?

 Answer: you should always do thorough research before buying somewhere.
 This includes the area, not just the property itself.

-Our property report provides a guide on the average price of a property in a dedicated postcode compared to the national average for different property types.
+Our property report provides a guide on the average price of a property in a dedicated postcode compared to the national average for different types of houses.
 Find out this and more, get your full property report here.